 Good value accommodation is available at Desert Palms which offers studio villas.
 If you're looking for luxury, options include the Crown Plaza Lasseters Hotel Casino and Hilton Double Tree Hotel Alice Springs.

 Eat at your hotel or head out for a light meal at Watertank café, Bean Tree Café or Page 27.
-Lasseters recently opened The Goat and Bucket, which serves up gourmet fare based on natural local flavours plus craft beer and wines.
+Lasseters recently opened The Goat and Bucket, serving up gourmet fare based on natural local flavours plus craft beer and wines.

 Day 8: Alice Springs